-The rocky intertidal zone is the narrow habitat along the shoreline.
-This relatively rare, ecologically unique, and is the most accessible marine habitat to human use and visitation. makes these areas highly vulnerable trampling and misuse.
-In addition, areas have the most data in comparison to the other rocky habitats, make proposed designations in these more informed.
+The rocky intertidal zone is the narrow strip of habitat along the shoreline.
+This habitat is relatively rare, ecologically unique, productive, and is the most accessible marine rocky habitat to human use and visitation.
+This makes these areas highly vulnerable to trampling and misuse.
+In addition, these areas have the most data in comparison to the other rocky habitats, helping to make proposed designations in these areas more informed.

-Associated Shallow Rocky Subtidal Some rocky intertidal areas blend with subtidal rocky habitat through a transition zone consisting of a mosaic subtidal and intertidal features.
-These where the rocky habitat continues along a gently sloping bottom.
-In these be justified to include the transitional strip of habitat is productive, rocky This to these helping to areas adjacent gradual of shallow occur seaward areas it may area as part of the designation along with the intertidal habitat.
-The maximum depth of this transitional area should not exceed five meters5 (see Figure 4).
+Associated Shallow Rocky Subtidal Habitats

+Some rocky intertidal areas blend with adjacent subtidal rocky habitat through a gradual transition zone consisting of a mosaic of shallow subtidal and intertidal features.
+These occur where the rocky habitat continues seaward along a gently sloping bottom.
+In these areas it may be justified to include the transitional area as part of the designation along with the intertidal habitat.
+The maximum depth of this transitional area should not exceed five meters (see Figure 4).